7 Kid-Friendly Hikes in Squamish

 Shannon Falls is the third highest waterfall in BC and is a spectacular sight to see.
 The hiking trail to its base is easy and accessible to people of all ages and abilities.
 From the parking lot, you will pass by a large picnic area and continue on the gravel trail beside Shannon Creek.
 In the summer kids can splash around the creek surrounded by some of the oldest forests in Squamish.
 Along the trail, there are two viewpoints to the falls about 200 metres apart.
 Both viewpoints are well worth the walk and make a fantastic setting for family photos!
-Parking can be found in the Shannon Falls parking lot adjacent to the Stawamus Chief just south of Squamish on Highway 99.
+Parking can be found in the Shannon Falls parking lot just south of Squamish on Highway 99.
 On busy days additional parking can be found across the street in the Darrel Bay parking lot.

 Length: 1 km

 Duration: 5 minutes to 1 hour

 Kid's exploring Four Lakes Trail | Photo: @thelittleexplorerssquamish